Award 271429-CA

 Specializations: Indigenous knowledge, epistemologies, methodologies, across multiple disciplines.

-Fulbright Canada Research Chair, Thompson Rivers University
+Fulbright Canada Research Chair in Rural Aging, Population Health, and Health Systems, Thompson Rivers University

 Fulbright Canada Research Chair in Comparative Canada-U.S. Studies, Trent University